Colin-b/pyxelrest/README.md

 1. This step will certainly be removed in the future, but in the meantime: Within Excel, ``Trust access to the VBA project object model`` should be enabled.
 > File > Options > Trust Center > Trust Center Settings > Macro Settings
-2. Excel must be closed while executing the following step from within pyxelrest root folder:
+2. Excel must be closed while executing the following step from within pyxelrest root folder (Note that for the moment you still need to build the addin C# solution by yourself):

         pip install pypiwin32 --trusted-host rms.gdfsuez.net --index http://rms.gdfsuez.net:8310/artifactory/api/pypi/python/simple
         pip install -e . --trusted-host rms.gdfsuez.net --index http://rms.gdfsuez.net:8310/artifactory/api/pypi/python/simple